How to Wash Your Hands Accurately

 5. Overall ineffectiveness

-So, if you happen to have older bottles of antibacterial soap stocked away, it’s best not to use them.
-Throw them out, and just use regular soap instead.
+So, if you have older bottles of antibacterial soap stocked away, it’s best not to use them.
+Throw them out, and use regular soap instead.

-Also, there’s no evidence to suggest that the water temperature makes a difference.
+Also, no evidence suggests that the water temperature makes a difference.

-According to one study trusted Source, washing your hands in warm water doesn’t seem to get rid of more germs.
-The bottom line is that it’s safe to use whatever water temperature is right for you, and use any regular liquid or bar soap you have on hand.
+According to one study, a trusted Source, washing your hands in warm water doesn’t seem to get rid of more germs.
+The bottom line is that it’s safe to use whatever water temperature is right for you and use any regular liquid or bar soap you have on hand.

 How to Prevent Dry or Damaged Skin

-Dry, irritated, raw skin from frequent hand washing can raise the risk of infections.
-Damage to your skin can change the skin flora.
-This, in turn, can make it easier for germs to live on your hands.
+Dry, irritated, and raw skin from frequent hand washing can raise the risk of infections.
+Damage to the skin can change the skin flora, making it easier for germs to live on your hands.

 To keep your skin healthy while maintaining good hand hygiene, skin experts suggest the following tips:

 Avoid hot water, and use a moisturizing soap.
 Wash with cool or lukewarm water.
-Hot water isn’t simpler than warm water, and it tends to be more drying.
+Hot water isn’t simpler than warm water and tends to dry more.
 Opt for liquid (instead of bar) soaps that have a creamy consistency and include humectant ingredients, like glycerin.

 Use skin moisturizers.
 Look for skin creams, ointments, and balms that help keep water from leaving your skin.
 These include moisturizers with ingredients that are:

 Use alcohol-based hand sanitizers that contain skin conditioners.
-Alcohol-based hand sanitizers with humectants help ease skin dryness, while emollients replace a number of the water stripped by alcohol.
+Humectants help ease skin dryness, while emollients replace some of the water stripped by alcohol.

-If you interested in checking other best baby thermometer be sure to check the Best Baby Thermometer for Newborns and these other articles.
+If you are interested in checking out other best baby thermometers, be sure to check out the Best Baby Thermometer for Newborns and these other articles.

 Handwashing is crucial because it helps prevent the spread of germs, viruses, and bacteria that can cause illnesses.
 Proper handwashing reduces the risk of getting sick and also helps protect others around you.